 Example: Flexible ongoing support provided by a DES is support which is occasional, as it is provided on a sporadic, episodic or irregular basis.

 Ongoing support is support provided to a person with a disability which is expected to be required by the person long-term.
 Support is generally considered to be ongoing if it is required beyond an initial 26 week period of post placement support provided to a person after commencement in employment.

-Example: Flexible, moderate or high ongoing support provided by a DES is support that is ongoing.
+Example: Moderate or high ongoing support provided by a DES is support that is ongoing.

 Support is not ongoing if it is expected to be required by a person with a disability only in the short-term.
 Support is generally considered to be non-ongoing if it is provided for a maximum of 26 weeks after a person commences employment.